trubrics/trubrics-sdk/README.md

 The package is automatically published to PyPI when a new version tag is pushed.
 To publish a new version:
 - Create a PR from the main branch for the desired changes
 - Update the version in `pyproject.toml`, and add changelog entry in `CHANGELOG.md`
-- Once the PR is merged, create a tag in the repo `trubrics-sdk` based on the version in `pyproject.toml`, and push it
+- Once the PR is merged, create a tag in the repo `trubrics-python` based on the version in `pyproject.toml`, and push it
     ``` bash
     git tag -a v1.0.0 -m "Release version v1.0.0"
     git push origin v1.0.0
     ```
 - Once the tag is pushed, a Github action `release.yml` will be triggered.
 It will:
-  - Create a release in the repo `trubrics-sdk` based on the `CHANGELOG.md` entry
+  - Create a release in the repo `trubrics-python` based on the `CHANGELOG.md` entry
   - build the package with `uv`
   - publish it to PyPI

-## License

-[Add your license information here]

-## Contributing

-[Add contribution guidelines here]